AdRain-Tech/coding-challenges/backend/README.md

 1. Project must be done in Nest.js
 2. You should use typescript.
 3. Project should be on some free platform (Heroku, etc.) and must be available to test online.
 We want to make sure you are aware of how to deploy apps.
+4. Place your code on github (or any other platform you prefer to store your code).
+Send us back a link to it.
+Make sure it is public.

 ## Your task
 Your task is to generate a QR code that will give a user link to the page with a list of 10 movies.